alireza01100011/TodoList-Flask/README.md

 # TodoList-Flask ( One In Two Lists With Flask  )
 ![python-coding-mistakes](https://github.com/alireza536/TodoList-Flask/assets/95130614/8c697a8b-5256-418f-91eb-750f7ce2d4b6)

-A Program In Two Simple Lists With Flask
+A Simple To Do List Program With Flask

 ## Installation And Usage